Short-seller Hindenburg takes aim at Chinese crypto firm Ebang, shares slump

-(Reuters) -Short-seller Hindenburg Research said on Tuesday it was going short on Ebang International Holdings Inc, sending the Chinese bitcoin mining machine producer’s shares down nearly 20% in early trading.
+(Reuters) -Short-seller Hindenburg Research said on Tuesday it had taken a short position on Ebang International Holdings Inc, sending the Chinese bitcoin mining machine producer’s shares down more than 12%.

 “Ebang released its final miner in May 2019 and has since seen its sales dwindle to near-zero, delivering only 6,000 total miners in 1H20.”